willforsyth/NWJS-Boilerplate/README.md

-# Blank Node Webkit set up using grunt
+# Boilerplate Node Webkit set up using grunt

 This boilerplate uses [nw.js](http://nwjs.io/) and grunt to automate your app build.